 Adjust P1 (mic gain) to mid-position.
 Connect an electret condenser microphone to the microphone input, put the transceiver in TX (PTT terminal to "GND") and speak or whistle loudly into the microphone.
 The power meter will display the power output level.
-You can expect 6-8W on 40m and about 3.5W on 20m
+Adjust L2-L3 (40m) and L4-L5 (20m) until obtaining the maximum.
+You can expect 6-8W on 40m and about 3-4W on 20m